Return to site

 So it's 4 AM on the day after Sunday, May 7th, but that day felt like it began the evening before and it's just now winding up—a journey that started with two glasses of wine (gasps all around).
 Holly's mantra could not be more serendipitous: Just.
 Keep.
 Going.

-Saturday evening went south and turned into a crash-and-burn event where I ended up doing just what I "wanted" to do in that mysterious self-sabotaging, rebellious damn-it-all way some of us know so well: I picked up a some bubbly in small one-drink bottles from the nearby gourmet grocery store.
+Saturday evening went south and turned into a crash-and-burn event where I ended up doing just what I "wanted" to do in that mysterious self-sabotaging, rebellious, damn-it-all way some of us know so well: I picked up a some bubbly in small one-drink bottles from the nearby gourmet grocery store.
 Small win was buying only two instead of three, which most of America would consider "normal" drinking on a Saturday night.

 Can't even say if it felt good when the chemicals hit my brain.
 If that happened, it was brief and weak, like an orgasm you've worked really hard for that hits at the wrong moment and fizzles into some sad half-life instead of full bloom.
 Even so, my infamous "One more!" urge shot off like a rocket.
 And for another small win, I stood my ground.
 No, not a chance—we're just staying with this feeling of low-level, whole-body dullness, icky-ness and blah-ness and following the crumbs back to how we got here in the first place.
 Oddly, I felt no pangs of shame or self-recrimination, which for me, might be the biggest small win of them all.
 I just wanted to get to the bottom of what led me there, grab that bull by the horns, tackle him to the ground, and sit on him.

 And clearly, the culprit was exhaustion, pure exhaustion on every level.
 That and a complete lack of balance.
 I was already physically depleted from a week of grueling non-stop cleaning, moving furniture, cleaning, climbing ladders, cleaning, on and on and on.
 But instead of moving into rest and extreme self-care, I took that same balls-to-the-wall tack on catching up all the lost time and assignments for Hip Sobriety School.
 Now THIS!
 Just THIS until I catch up!
+Too much computer time, no morning meditations, no breaks for much-needed rest or yoga stretches, and most of all—no regular intake of whole, real food.
+I was running on the leftover adrenaline of pushing myself to the limit and upping the ante with morning coffee followed by....nothing for hours and hours.
+By late Saturday afternoon, I felt exactly like this, except my red needle had slipped below the E:

 broken image